Skip to main content

 GINA introduces further constraints, particularly regarding the collection of genetic information, including family medical history.
 While a wellness program can request this information, it cannot condition an incentive on its provision.
 This creates a complex compliance environment where a single wellness program may be subject to overlapping, and sometimes differing, requirements from multiple federal statutes.

 This multi-statutory framework requires employers to design programs with a high degree of precision.
-For example, a might ask about an employee’s blood pressure (implicating the ADA), their family history of heart disease (implicating GINA), and their tobacco use (implicating HIPAA).
+For example, a health risk assessment might ask about an employee’s blood pressure (implicating the ADA), their family history of heart disease (implicating GINA), and their tobacco use (implicating HIPAA).
 The incentives and confidentiality protections for each component must be structured to comply with the relevant law.

 Regulatory Framework for Wellness Programs